decentralized-identity/didcomm.org/site/content/protocols/messagepickup/3.0/readme.md

 The `live-delivery-change` message is used to set the state of `live_delivery`.

-When _Live Mode_ is enabled, messages that arrive when an existing connection exists are delivered over the connection immediately, rather than being pushed to the queue.
+When _Live Mode_ is enabled, messages that arrive when an existing connection exists are delivered over the connection immediately, via a `delivery` message, rather than being pushed to the queue.
 See _Live Mode_ below for more details.

 ## Security